davidespihernandez/jwt-java-rest-backend/README.md

 ## Frontend
 - Reactjs
-- Semantic UI as the
+- Semantic UI as the UI library

 ## To start the app